 When the Columbia campus closed in March with COVID concerns, CUBA moved to hour-long online meditation sessions.
 “The main idea for us was to reposition ourselves to be a support system for the community at large,” Chada says.
 “It is an opportunity for everyone to come together rather than a source of significant insight in terms of meditation practice, which is what we usually try to provide.”

-Back in Chicago, Howard Ruan was already an Ancient Dragon Zen Gate regular when he enrolled in the University of Chicago Divinity School and started sitting with the Hyde Park group.
-His Buddhist practice, he says, “has become profoundly more subtle and mysterious over time.
+Back in Chicago, Howard Ruan, who uses the pronouns they/them, was already an Ancient Dragon Zen Gate regular when they enrolled in the University of Chicago Divinity School and started sitting with the Hyde Park group.
+Their Buddhist practice, they say, “has become profoundly more subtle and mysterious over time.
 It has become a structured time to just not be doing anything and paying attention to what happens.”

 Attendees at the Rockefeller Chapel gatherings—including residents living near campus—take turns delivering dharma talks, according to Sara Lytle, a UChicago Divinity School graduate training to be a chaplain.
 “They tend to be on a range of subjects,” she says.
 “I did my dharma talk on the Therigatha, a collection of poems by early Buddhist women.”

 Now in clinical pastoral training at Northwestern University, Lytle has fond memories of sitting with the Hyde Park group and stays in touch with members.